 Are you new to the Brahman breed of cattle?
 Here at BRC, we are experts in Brahman cattle and we’re here to help.
-Here are some of our most common frequently asked questions about Brahman cattle.
+Here are some of our most common Brahman Cattle FAQs.
 We are happy to help in any way.
 If you like learning about Brahman cattle, we invite you to join our mailing list for updates.
+If you’re new to the breed, you may also love our Brahman Academy, which is a free video series to help you learn about Brahman cattle.

 Q: What’s the best thing about Brahman cattle?

-A: We don’t have enough room to answer that.
+A: We don’t have enough room to answer that Brahman Cattle FAQ!
 It would break the Internet.
 Seriously though, there are three main reasons we believe in Brahman: heat tolerance, longevity, and hybrid vigor in crossbreeding.
 Learn more reasons here.

 Q: What’s the worst thing about Brahman cattle?